-Please reference "The Chamber Plans" for more information on construction.
+Please reference Chamber Plans for more information on construction.

-Step 1: Build all walls, ceilings, and floors with a 2" x 4" framework using blue or pink Styrofoam (extruded polystyrene) friction fitted between the studs.
+Step 1: Build all walls, ceilings and floors with a 2"x 4"framework using blue or pink Styrofoam (extruded polystyrene) friction fitted between the studs.

-Step 2: Cover the interior face of the studs with a 1" layer of Celotex Thermax ( for better results, overlap two 1⁄2" layers).
+Step 2: Cover the interior face of the studs with a 1" layer of Celotex Thermax (for better results overlap two $\frac{1}{2}$ " layers).

-Celotex Thermax is a foil-faced polyisocyanurate (urethane) board that is orange or yellow and is available in 4' x 8' sheets of various thicknesses.
-Celotex Thermax is a trade name; similar products under other names are acceptable.
+Celotex Thermax is foil faced polyisocyanurate (urethane) board which is orange or yellow in color and is available in 4' x 8' sheets of various thicknesses.
+Celotex Thermax is a trade name, similar products under other trade names are acceptable.

-Note: If you want to use spray foam insulation, only use urethane-based spray foam applied at 2.2lb/cu ft.
+Note: If you want to use spray foam insulation, only use urethane based spray foam applied at 2.2lb/cu ft.
 Fiberglass is never recommended.

-Step 3: Caulk joints and nail heads with a high-temperature silicone (optional: apply aluminum tape over silicone)
+Step 3: Caulk joints and nail heads with a high temperature silicone (optional: apply aluminum tape over silicone)

-Step 4: Cover Thermax with one or two layers of 6 mil polyethylene, then enclose with 1⁄2" CDX or marine grade plywood.
+Step 4: Cover Thermax with one or two layers of 6 mil polyethylene, then enclose with 1⁄2"CDX or marine grade plywood.